Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 NOTE: Sometimes the seat can loosen so much, the counterbore where the seat rests will become enlarged.
 In fact, it can be too large to peen the seat back in place.
 When this happens, the counterbore will need to be bored for an oversized outside diameter seat.
 It takes a reputable machine shop/business to perform this type of repair.

 The Kohler engine model K361 18hp single cylinder cast iron block OHV cylinder head is notorious for one or both valve seats and/or one or both valve guides becoming loose.
-What causes a seat to loosen is the aluminum was molded around the steel seats with a "tongue and groove" design to secure the seat in place.
+This also happens with certain OHV (OverHead Valve) small engine (and certain automotive) cylinder heads.
+But on the K361 head, what causes a seat to loosen is the aluminum was molded around the steel seats with a "tongue and groove" design to secure the seat in place.
 Due to normal (or perhaps excessive) engine heat, sometimes the two metals (aluminum head and steel seat) will separate from each other, allowing the seat to loosen.

 First of all, before attempting to repair a loose seat, if the valve guide for the seat in question is worn (inside) or loose in it's bore, it will need to be repaired first.